brandonnshore/stolen/TESTING.md

-# Raspberry - Local Testing Guide
+# StolenTee - Local Testing Guide

-This guide will walk you through testing the complete Raspberry application locally.
+This guide will walk you through testing the complete StolenTee application locally.

 ## Prerequisites